Schiggy-3000/movenet_running_analysis/README.md

 ## About The Project

-Tensorflow built several model for [pose estimation](https://www.tensorflow.org/lite/examples/pose_estimation/overview) based on computer vision techniques that detect human figures in images and videos, so that one could determine, for example, where someone's elbow shows up in an image.
-The pose estimation models takes a processed camera image as input and outputs information about keypoints.
-The keypoints detected are as following:
+Tensorflow built several models for [pose estimation](https://www.tensorflow.org/lite/examples/pose_estimation/overview) based on computer vision techniques that detect human figures in images and videos.
+This allows, for example, to determine where someone's elbow shows up in an image.
+These pose estimation models take processed camera images as input and return information about keypoints, such as eyes, shoulders, and knees.
+Following the conclusive list of keypoints detected by these models.

 * nose: 0
 * left_eye: 1